 These same older generation emitters & drivers are the reason I did not recommend LEDs of ANY brand for "higher-end" aquarium applications until 2008 (readers of this VERY constantly evolving article in 2007 would note this too).

-As well often emitters that were never intended for aquarium use are employed (example Epistar)
+As well often emitters that were never intended for aquarium use are often employed (example Epistar)

 A common LED emitter usage is "cool white" by many LED manufacturers (& even "warm white" by one brand).